nuclio/nuclio/docs/reference/nuctl/cli/nuctl_beta.md

 ## nuctl beta

-A beta version of nuctl as a Nuclio api cli client
+A beta version of nuctl as a Nuclio api CLI client

 ### Options